AionSystem/SOVEREIGN-TRACE-PROTOCOL/CERTIFICATION.md

 <img src="assets/badges/sovereign-certified/sovereign-certified-badge-v2.svg" alt="Standard Badge" width="320" />

 **Deliverable:**
-- Full Certification Report (written, signed, PDF)
+- Full Certification Report (written, signed, sealed PDF)
+- Certainty Grade with component breakdown and audit trail
+- Epistemic Debt Score (EDS) scorecard
 - Sovereign Certified Standard badge license (digital, version‑locked)
 - Listing in the public AION‑Registry at the audited depth tier
-- Epistemic Debt Score and ScoreTensor

-**Certification validity:** 3 months from issuance.
-Re‑audit is required to maintain an active certification.
-This cadence matches the pace of AI model updates, data shifts, and prompt changes.
-A current certification is a live signal; a stale one is a historical document.
+**Certification validity:** 90 days *(approximately 3 calendar months)* from the sealing date.
+The 90-day window reflects the pace at which AI model updates, data shifts, and prompt changes can alter the system's epistemic profile.
+A current certification is a live signal.
+A stale one is a historical document.
+Re-audit opens a new 90-day window.

+**What this means for fast-moving teams:** Changes made after the sealing date are assessed in the next cycle — not retroactively.
+The 90-day window is the organization's protection: anything deployed within the certified window is covered by the assessment that preceded it.
+Ship within the window.
+Re-audit before the next major model change.

 **What it does not cover:**
-Ongoing monitoring, quarterly reviews, or the advanced adversarial instruments reserved for Tier 5.
+Ongoing monitoring, quarterly reviews, or the advanced adversarial stack available at Tier 5.
 The audit is a point‑in‑time assessment.

 **How to engage:**
 File a `10-audit-request.yml` issue marked Tier 1.
 Include organization name, AI deployment scope (one paragraph), output count, and Stripe transaction code.
 Architect‑led intake — Monday and Tuesday only.
 The Architect confirms scope and opens the assessment window within